MCP Server

 Neither option should require a compromise.

-Sequel is building AI-powered webinars that are designed to work within the broader AI ecosystem marketers already use.
+Sequel is building AI-powered webinars designed to work within the broader AI ecosystem marketers already use.
 That means giving teams a choice.
-They can use Sequel AI Studio to repurpose content directly inside the platform, with built-in tools designed specifically for webinar workflows, or they can connect Sequel to their preferred AI tools using the MCP server, and work with transcripts directly inside those environments.
+They can use Sequel AI Studio to repurpose content directly inside the platform, with built-in tools designed specifically for webinar workflows, or they can connect Sequel to their preferred AI tools using the MCP server and work with their event data directly inside those environments.

 Either way, the outcome is the same.
 They can use AI to turn webinar content into meaningful outputs.
-The difference is where that work happens, and for most teams, that flexibility is what makes the workflow actually scalable.
+What changes is where that work happens, and for most teams, that flexibility is what makes the workflow actually scalable.

 Every webinar your team runs captures something valuable: